joebew42/joebew42.github.io/_posts/2020-07-26-learning-with-tests-part-one.markdown

 <!--more-->

-During your career, there could be the chance you have to learn a new programming language, and the reasons may vary:
+There could be a chance that during your career you have to learn a new programming language.
+Maybe it already happened to you, and the reasons may vary:

 - You have decided to start a new job.
 - The company decide to invest in a new programming language.